helsbels-del/Nod-to-the-COD/README.md

 ### Business Requirement 1 - Understanding COD trends

-Business stakeholders need insights into how COD levels fluctuate across seasons and treatmetn conditions to help support process improvements and reulatory reporting.
+Business stakeholders need insights into how COD levels fluctuate across seasons and treatment conditions to help support process improvements and regulatory reporting.

 ### Business Requirement 2 - Predict COD for operational decison making

 The plant wants a predictive tool to estimate the COD levels in advance to help with chemical dosing to help reduce operational costs without comprimising the effluent quality.

-## Hypothesis and how to validate?
+## Hypotheses and Validation Strastegies

 ### Hypothesis 1 (Conventional analysis)

-COD levels vary significantly with seasonal factors such as rainfall and temperature.

-or

 Higher temperatures are associated with lower COD levels due to increased microbial activity.